OxfordBen2023/Miss-Shmup-AI/README.md

 ![Trained](assets/readme_medias/miss_shmup_trained.gif)
 ![ScoreCurve](assets/readme_medias/learning_curve.png)

 Watching the neural network learn is a rewarding experience.
 It's reminiscent of working with special effects simulations.
-Initially, you set up (hyper-)parameters and observe them evolve, hoping for the desired outcome.
+Initially, you set up (hyper-)parameters and observe the result evolve, hoping for the desired outcome.
 Although this particular result may be prone to overfitting and achievable through conventional coding, the machine learning approach adds a unique satisfying dimension.

 ## Avoiding Collisions